denoland/dnt/README.md

 ### Top Level Await

-Top level await doesn't work in CommonJS.
-If you want to target CommonJS then you'll have to restructure your code to not use any top level awaits.
-Otherwise, set the `cjs` build options to `false`:
+Top level await doesn't work in CommonJS and dnt will error if a top level await is used and you are outputting CommonJS code.
+If you want to output a CommonJS package then you'll have to restructure your code to not use any top level awaits.
+Otherwise, set the `cjs` build option to `false`:

 ```ts
 await build({